 By starting open conversations, we can approach underlying issues in our community, while understanding our own mental wiring.

 We all recognise the importance of feeling supported and cared for, so make a conscious effort to support people around you, even through your own difficult times.
 Everyone’s battle looks different, but we can always use another soldier on our side.

 Now is a better time than ever before to check in with friends you haven’t spoken to in a while, WhatsApp your crew and call your parents.

 Read more: How To Recognise (And Stop) Repeating Relationship Patterns, From A Clinical Psychologist

-The world needs more people who hold the door open for strangers – it’s the least we can do for each other.
+Global pandemic aside, the world needs more people who hold the door open for strangers – it’s the least we can do for each other.
 When you take a moment to appreciate that every single person on the MTR is equally as complex, cranky and inconsiderate as you on a Monday morning, you might find the clouds in your own head start to drift.
-Even when feeling isolated, remember: you can create your own sense of community by embodying the changes you want mirrored back to you.
-Start with yourself and work your way outwards – you’ll be surprised to see how quickly kindness spreads.

 Read more: What I’ve Learnt From Volunteering at a Cambodian Orphanage

 Your mental resilience and emotional health is your responsibility.
 It’s something everyone works on – whether it’s conscious or not.
 Don’t wait for an emotional hiccup to happen before you start prioritising your needs.
 Put healthy habits in place when you’re feeling strong, so that you can rely on them when you need support most.